ewpratten/ewpratten.com/content/blog/2021-09-28-frc-tech-reference.md

 ---
 layout: page
-title:  "An overview of the tech on a complex FRC robot"
+title: An overview of the tech on a complex FRC robot
-description: "Reference material for my friends"
+description: Reference material for my friends
 date: 2021-09-28
 written: 2021-09-28
+tags:
-tags: reference
+  - reference
+  - frc
+  - hardware
 extra:
   excerpt: This document is aimed at a small handful of people, but published publicly as reference material for anyone that needs it.
 All contents are highly specific to the FRC robotics electrical and programming environments.
 ---

 This document is aimed at a small handful of people, but published publicly as reference material for anyone that needs it.
 All contents are highly specific to the FRC robotics electrical and programming environments.